 - In case you did not know, homeschooling is legal in Canada.
 You have a right to your belief.
 If you believe you can give your child a solid education, then you have every right to exercise that belief.

 - For course materials, check out the Independent Learning Centre, your local bookstore, and stores that sell resources for teachers.

-- Keep and date all the work that you do.
+- Journal all the work that you do.

 - Find support groups for homeschooling parents.

 - Enroll your child in team sports and day camps; visit Ontario Early Years Centres and make lots of playdates.